OWASP/www-project-dungeons-and-daemons/games/defcon-is-canceled/pillars.md

 > "The last night of DEF CON 34.
 Caesar's Palace.
 The Caesar's Challenge party — the conference's informal closing celebration.
 It's invitation-only for speakers, organizers, and selected guests, but it's the heart of the community.
 Jeff gives a toast every year.
 It's the moment that makes all of this worth it.
 >
-> This year someone is trying to make sure it doesn't happen.
+> This year, someone is trying to make sure it doesn't happen.
 The venue coordinator at Caesar's gets a call from someone claiming to be from DEF CON, asking to move the event to a 'more private space.'
 She almost did it.
 She's now asking for a callback confirmation from a known contact."

 ### Active Threat

 - **LOCA** (Thomas / Digital Concierge PII harvesting).

-### After deployment team has been decided
+### After the deployment team has been decided

 > "The party is two hours away.
 The venue has confirmed the callback.
 The question now is whether anyone got into the room early — and whether the person who made that original call is already inside."